 Grand Cordon of the Order of the Plum Blossom | ||||||||||||||

 I have found an error in the table above.
 It shows an Order of the Auspicious Phoenix, 1st Class being issued in 1907.
 When you check the listing of recipients, you will find that this order was issued to Yoshimichi Hasegawa 長谷川好道 (장곡천호도) on March 12, 1907.
 However, If you check the Annals of the Chosŏn Dynasty 조선왕조실록 (朝鮮王朝實錄) for that date, you will find that he was issued the Order of the Auspicious Stars, not the Auspicious Phoenix.
 The Order of the Auspicious Phoenix was instituted 18 days later on March 30, 1907.
-There were no awards of the Order of the Auspicious Phoenix issued until 1908.
+The first awards of the Order of the Auspicious Phoenix were issued on Oct.
+5, 1905.
+This can be substantiated in the Annals of King Kojong.
+The recipients were Lady Eom 純獻皇貴妃嚴 (1854-1911) who gave birth to Prince Yeongchin 懿愍皇太子 and the other recipient was Kim Su-deok 김수덕 (金修德 1880 – 1964) who was the wife of Yi Kang 이강 (1877 – 1955) also known as Imperial Prince Ui 의친왕.
+Because these two ladies were immediate members of the Royal Family, they do not show up in the Medal Rolls of the Korean Empire.

 Austria | 오스트러아 | |||||||||||||